- Having a root access in SSH.

 wget ftp://ftp.ovh.net/made-in-ovh/cle-ssh-public/installer_la_cle.sh -O installer_la_cle.sh ; sh installer_la_cle.sh

-- If your server is hosted by OVH in Canada:
+If your server is located in OVH Canada :

 wget ftp://ftp.ovh.net/made-in-ovh/cle-ssh-public/installer_la_cleCA.sh -O installer_la_cle.sh ; sh installer_la_cle.sh

-Check that the SSH server is configured to accept connections from the root user.
+Verify that the SSH server accept connections from root user

 PermitRootLogin yes 'AuthorizedKeysFile' .ssh/authorized_keys2 UsePAM yes